jberkenbilt/qfs/README.md

     to disappear.
 So
     * If you remove a tracked directory and push/pull, it disappears
     * If you remove something from a filter and push/pull, it stays
-    * If you pushed/pulled something by mistake and remove it from the filter, you have to manually remove it.
+    * If you pulled something by mistake and remove it from the filter, you have to manually remove it.
-    * We could either add a `repo-rm` or document that you have to remove the files from s3 (including the directory marker) and re-initialize.
-Alternatively, push the filter change and then run `clean-repo`.
+    * If you pushed something by mistake, remove it from the repo filter, push again, and then run `init-repo -clean-repo`.
   * local-tar
-  * clean-repo
   * push-db
   * pull-repo
   * list